mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 [^3]: https://users.cecs.anu.edu.au/~steveb/pubs/papers/vmmagic-vee-2009.pdf

-**Note:** Currently the `ObjectReference` is not fully opaque to MMTk, so there is some abstraction leakage, but [work is underway](https://github.com/mmtk/mmtk-core/issues/686) to make `ObjectReference` fully opaque to MMTk.

-You must understand the difference between an `ObjectReference` and an `Address` in your runtime and implement the conversion functions accordingly.
-It is often the case that there is no difference between the two, but you must make sure it is the case.

 #### Miscellaneous configuration options

 There are many constants in the `ObjectModel` trait that can be overridden in your binding in order to meet your runtime's requirements.
-For example, the `UNIFIED_OBJECT_REFERENCE_ADDRESS` constant guarantees that an `ObjectReference` and `Address` are the same allowing MMTk to perform some extra optimizations.

-An important constant is the `OBJECT_REF_OFFSET_LOWER_BOUND` constant which defines the minimum offset from allocation result start (i.e. the address that MMTk will return to the runtime) and the actual start of the object, i.e. the `ObjectReference`.
+For example, the `OBJECT_REF_OFFSET_LOWER_BOUND` constant which defines the minimum offset from allocation result start (i.e. the address that MMTk will return to the runtime) and the actual start of the object, i.e. the `ObjectReference`.
 In other words, the constant represents the minimum offset from the allocation result start such that the following invariant always holds:

     OBJECT_REFERENCE >= ALLOCATION_RESULT_START + OFFSET